ethereum/ethereum-org-website/src/content/glossary/index.md

 ### syncing {#syncing}

-The process of downloading the entire blockchain.
+The process of downloading the entire latest version of a blockchain to a node.

 ### sync committee {#sync-committee}